 Even if you are the safest driver, you can still be hurt in a car accident while driving through Indianapolis or elsewhere in Indiana.
 While you can’t stop careless drivers from making poor decisions that put others at risk, you can still control your fate after a crash.
 Taking immediate steps to protect your right to obtain funds can play a key role in your recovery.

 Sevenish Law Firm presents the following information to get you started and to help you understand more about your legal rights and options after a car crash.
-For a free consultation about the specific facts of your case, please contact us today.
-We provide a free, no-obligation consultation.

 What to Do After a Car Crash

 At the accident scene, you should have notified the police and given the officer information about your crash.
 You also should have exchanged information with the other driver.
 Hopefully, you also took photos of the crash scene and got the names of witnesses.
 Here are the next steps you should take:

 - See a doctor.
 If you or a loved one was not immediately taken to the hospital, go right away for the sake of your health.
 You need a medical professional to examine you and determine the extent of your injuries.
 Keep a journal that documents your treatment and retain all medical bills.